HackUCF/ctfs/CONTRIBUTING.md

 ## Competition README

 Each competition will have a README.md file.
 This file will contain information such as the organizing group of the CTF, the dates the competition took place, Hack@UCF's final standing, as well as a list of contributors to the writeups for this CTF.
+If possible, a `scoreboard.txt` file with the final scoreboard of the competition provided by CTFtime should be included.

 ## Challenge README